Q: What type of institutions does COE accredit?

 Q: How is accreditation maintained once an institution is awarded initial accreditation?

 A: Accreditation is renewed on a yearly basis through the submission of the COE Annual Report each December.
 In the Annual Report the institution affirms its continued compliance with COE Standards and Criteria.
 When the Commission awards accredited status to an institution it will designate the number of years until the next team visit.
 This “reaffirmation” visit may take place 2 to 6 years from the date that initial accreditation is conferred.
 The accreditation reaffirmation process requires attending a self-study workshop, preparing a new institutional self-study report, and hosting a team visit.
+(A moratorium will be placed on the acceptance, processing, and approval of all substantive changes beginning 6 months prior to the scheduled dates of the accreditation team visit through the date the Commission reaffirms accreditation.)

 Q: Once the institution is accredited by COE, will it be eligible to offer federal student financial aid?